TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-11-22-not-all-mixed-types-are-equally-useless.md

 }
 ```

 We know that the `$names` parameter is `mixed[]` type.
 It is probably a `string[]`, `int[]` or `StringableInterface` type.
-We could run the code, write the test, try to detect the type and complete it.
+We could run the code, write the test, detect the type and complete it.

-But by adding specific type here, **we will not get much new information**.
-The value will be still echoable and code will still work.
+But by adding a specific type here, **we will not get much new information**.
+The value will still be echo-able, and the code will still work.
 We will have one less ignored error in `phpstan.neon`.

 ## Business-Focused Low Hanging Fruit

 Maybe my boss would let me remove all the `mixed` types from the project, but it would make their expenses high enough to fire me.
-The coding must be economical and beneficial for the project future.
+The coding must be economical and beneficial for the project's future.

-So instead of looking for origin of all the `mixed` with attention of detective Colombo, we could do something better with our time.
-We could find those `mixed` type, that is now blocking PHPStan from further analysis.
-A `mixed` type that we do not have to test manually and hope for the use input.
+Instead of looking for the origin of `mixed` with the attention of detective Colombo, we could do something better with our time.
+We could find those `mixed` type that is now blocking PHPStan from further analysis.
+We do not have to test manually a `mixed` type and hope for the user input.

-In the same project, we find following code:
+In the same project, we find the following code:

 ```php
 function printNames(array $videos)